seedcase-project/seedcase-website/random.md

 ### Documentation

-- What it is about, mission, and purpose
+What it is about, mission, and purpose

+- about/index.md
+- about/mission.md
+    - Values as well: eg. clear over concise
+- about/contact.md
+- about/governance.md (link to GOVERNANCE.md?)

+Installation

+- installing.md

+Design and architecture (pathways will have all use cases, how user interacts with product, computational steps taken from user interaction) (as its own repo?)

-- installation
+- design/index.md
+- design/paper.md (name?): connects all docs and sends to Zenodo for each "release"
-    - On different computers
+- design/overview.md
-- Design and architecture
+    - values and guiding principles
+    - More detailed than the diagram and more pathways and connections
+- design/diagram.png (svg, etc)
+- design/architecture/frontend.md
+- design/architecture/backend.md
+- design/architecture/api.md
+- design/pathways/data-input.md
+- design/pathways/data-discovery.md
+- design/pathways/admin.md
+- design/pathways/knowledge-sharing.md

-- Tutorials and training
+Usage, tutorials and training

+- usage/index.md: Introduction
+- usage/reference.md: Contains individual function, method, and API documentation (built from package docs?
+Or link to built package website?)
+- usage/getting-started/user.md
+- usage/getting-started/admin.md
+- usage/installing/* (whole folder for instructions on installing indifferent environments?)
-    - Basic usage
+- learn/courses/*
+    - in-person as well as online material?
-    - Advanced usage
+- learn/tutorials/*
+    - in-person as well as online material?

 ### Culture and collaboration

-- Informal side
+Informal side:

-    - blog, as we learn about things, we share, new things found
+- blog/*: As we learn about things, we share, new things found, brief training
-    - short training bits, how to do things
+    - Use categories like training, knowledge, tool, etc etc

-- Formal side (largely undocumented/done through other channels aka calendar, etc)
+Formal side (largely undocumented/done through other channels aka calendar, slack, Issue discussions, etc)

+- contribute/team/contributing.md
+    - how in-person events are structured and what we do or expectations
     - How we work together, where we work, how plan or coordinate
     - When we collaborate/co-work (open session and closed session?)
 - How to manage and coordinate tasks and deadlines
+    - ....?
+- formal posts (aim to publish in zenodo, and other outlets?)

 ## Steps